orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

   * Single- and multi-dimensional, e.g., `int[]` and `int[,]`
 * **Delegate types**
   * User-defined types of the form `delegate int D(...)`
-* Supports generics, whereby they can be parameterized with other types.
+* Supports generics, whereby they can be parameterized with other types

 +++
 ### Class